jakewdr/Opal_Client_4/README.md

-# How to build
+# How to run

-Firstly you need yarn and node.js...
+Firstly you need yarn and node.js.

-Then run yarn install
+Then run `'yarn install'`

-Afterwards run 'yarn run compile' and the 'yarn run start'
+Afterwards run
+`'yarn run compile' `

+`yarn run start'`